DesignCafe hives off its home interior solutions brand, Qarpentri

-After being piloted in Bangalore, Hyderabad and Pune, Qarpentri is set to open standalone stores
+After being piloted in Bangalore, Hyderabad and Pune, Qarpentri is set to open more standalone stores

-Mumbai: DesignCafe, a home interior brand, has hived off of its home interior solution services, Qarpentri, the company announced in a press release.
+Mumbai: DesignCafe, a home interior brand, has launched the flagship store of its home interior solution services, Qarpentri, the company announced in a press release.

 Speaking about the development, Gita Ramanan, chief executive officer and co-founder, Qarpentri and DesignCafe, said, “We are exhilarated to inaugurate this new venture, and we ardently look forward to taking the Qarpentri offering across the length and breadth of the country, and to bring to reality, our vision, where every new homeowner can realise the house of their dreams in their budget.”